mozilla-services/iprepd-nginx/README.md

---    url - The base URL to iprepd (defaults to "http://localhost:8080/") --    cache_ttl - The iprepd response cache ttl in seconds (defaults to 30) --    timeout - The timeout for making requests to iprepd in milliseconds (defaults to 10) -- client = require("resty.iprepd").new({
+--    url - The base URL to iprepd (defaults to "http://localhost:8080/") --    cache_ttl - The iprepd response cache ttl in seconds (defaults to 30) --    timeout - The timeout for making requests to iprepd in milliseconds (defaults to 10) --    cache_errors - Enables or disables caching errors.
+Caching errors will make is so --                   that the average additional latency added by this module in the 0.5ms --                   range (as long as there is a reasonable cache ttl), but can make --                   testing harder.
+--
+client = require("resty.iprepd").new({
   url = "http://127.0.0.1:8080",